yianzhou/yianzhou.github.io/docs/apple/networking.md

 Currently, only HTTP and HTTPS responses are cached.

 Caching is a great way of reducing latency but it's important to note that caching might result in disk IO.
-Also, `usePrococolCachePolicy` caches HTTPS responses to disk, which may be undesirable for securing user data.
+Also, `useProtocolCachePolicy` caches HTTPS responses to disk, which may be undesirable for securing user data.
 Consider adopting the delegate method to decide what resources should be cached:

 ```swift
 func urlSession(_ session: URLSession, dataTask: URLSessionDataTask,